Kashmir Great Lakes

 Trekking agency

 Kashmir Great Lakes Trek is not a very difficult trek to do solo.
-There are fellow trekkers along the way as it is quite popular.
-But it is best to do the trek with a trekking agency as this is remote part of Kashmir and you need permissions from the army to do the trek.
+There are fellow trekkers along the way, and it is quite popular.
+But it is best to do the trek with a trekking agency as this is a remote part of Kashmir, and you need permission from the army to do the trek.

 I did this trek with India Hikes and as usual I had the best time ever.
 Everything, including the food, was great during these 7 days.
 The best thing about India Hikes is their safety standards and you will feel safe at all times during the trek.